 24/7 network availability is an obvious advantage of implementing redundant networks.
 This is important to customers who rely upon 24-hour services such as hospitals and banks.

-IT security in general relies on redundancy to be qualified as effective.
-Redundant networks allows us to have state-of-the-art security measures in place and the backing of successful compliance audits.
-With redundant networks, downtime doesn’t leave your information vulnerable as team members work to isolate and resolve the security concern.
+IT security generally relies on redundancy to be qualified as effective.
+Redundant networks allow us to have state-of-the-art security measures and the backing of successful compliance audits.
+With redundant networks, downtime doesn’t leave your information vulnerable as team members work to isolate and resolve security concerns.

 Being able to have multiple paths to access the same location means that it will be less likely that you will experience slow connections.

 The most important benefit of them all is keeping the business running and serving its customers.
-No matter what catastrophe occurs, the network should be able to serve its customers, whether it be a major disaster or a simple inconvenience.
+No matter what catastrophe occurs, the network should have a disaster recovery and be able to serve its customers, whether it be a major problem or a simple inconvenience.